nuxeo/nuxeo/README.md

 - The specific widgets needed when the generic ones don't match your needs.
 Typically for a date property if you need to change the date format, or for a property bound to a directory to specifiy the directory name.
 Also don't forget that you can contribute a specific widget for a complex property item or a list item, using the item xpath.

-- The labels for each _diffBlock_, each widget and each subwidget in your messages_*.properties files.
+- The labels for each _diffBlock_, each widget and each subwidget in your _messages*.properties_ files.
 For example:

-        label.diffBlock.custom=My custom diff block
+        label.diffBlock.custom=My custom diff block title
         label.customSchema.customField=Custom field
         label.customSchema.customField.firstComplexItem=First item of the complex custom field